bbbbbbbbbbbb

 The Course is thus divided into four parts:

-• Afterwards, the interesting congruence between Greek philosophy and Judeo-Christian faith is examined by a thorough study of revelation given to Moses as recorded in the Torah with special emphasis given to the books of Deuteronomy and Leviticus, which are compared to the thinking of Plato and Aristotle.
+The interesting congruence between Greek philosophy and Judeo-Christian faith (faith and reason) is examined throughout, especially by recourse to the revelation given to Moses with special emphasis on the books of Deuteronomy and Leviticus compared to the thinking of the pagan philosophers Plato and Aristotle.

-Contact: Students may contact the instructor at dmarzak@kolbefoundation.org
+Contact: Students may contact the professor at dmarzak@kolbefoundation.org

 TOPIC 1: INTRODUCTION,